Go on a sightseeing adventure

 Also in this direction is Burton on Trent with its many breweries.
 One little known fact is that Burton on Trent’s centre is the furthest point from the coast within the UK mainland.
 Yet despite this, Staffordshire has produced many successful sailors and people connected with the sea.

 Staffordshire is a county with no shortage of visitor activities.
-To the west of Colton House lies the National Trust property of Shugborough Hall, once the home of Lord Patrick Lichfield, lies Oakedge where you can try shooting some clays, have a pot its good fun.
+To the west of Colton House on the way to the National Trust property of Shugborough Hall, once the home of Lord Patrick Lichfield, lies Oakedge where you can try shooting some clays, have a pot its good fun.

 Also Cannock Chase, an official Area of Outstanding Natural Beauty which has played a fascinating part in Staffordshire’s history.
 Boasting an Iron Age hill fort and an ancient hunting forest, Cannock Chase was an important feature in the landscape from the earliest times; the district today still bears the legacy of its proud past, and retains a long standing connection with the military.
 If golf is one of your passions then Beaudesert Golf course is one of the best.
 Cannock Chase Visitor Centre (about 4 miles from Colton House) on Marquis Drive is the starting point for many of the activities.